 - Financial Projections – For some issuers or types of bonds, financial projections may be included.
 This could be especially important for credits that are payable solely from a specific, dedicated revenue stream.
 If projections are included, list all assumptions and factors that could cause actual results to differ from the projections.

-- Utility or enterprise issuers – Include a description of the facilities, service area, customers, rates, capital plans, permits, and the capacity of the system.
+- Utility or enterprise issuers – Include a description of the facilities, service area, customers, rates, capital plans, permits, major risk factors, and the capacity of the system.

 - Attach the issuer’s most recent audited financial statements.